entelognathus/agnathan-phylogeny/agnathan character list.md

 118. Oak-leaf-shaped tubercles: 0, absent; 1, present.
 > Miyashita *et al*.
 (2019), Character 1; Miyashita *et al*.
 (2021), Character 1; Dearden *et al*.
 (2023), Character 1.

+Although in previous versions of this matrix they were scored present, oak-leaf shaped tubercles are absent in Astraspis 30,33.
+They are also absent in Eriptychius8 .
+We have scored both taxa absent for this character.
+At present the only taxon with this character present is Sacabambaspis, so the character is uninformative but is kept in to preserve the character number scheme

 119. Triradiate postbranchial spines: 0, absent; 1, present.
 > Miyashita *et al*.
 (2019), Character 1; Miyashita *et al*.
 (2021), Character 1; Dearden *et al*.
 (2023), Character 1.